colin-stubbs/f5-bigip-auth0-integration/README.md

 To get the OpenID Connect UserInfo request to work you need to use the following in sequence:
 1. OAuth Client macro, OpenID Connect enabled but OpenID Connect UserInfo Request set to None
-2. iRule event to call your iRule which will fix up the session.oauth.client.last.id_token.sub etc
+2. OAuth Scope macro, set to External, you can leave the Scopes Request as None and only define the OpenID Connect UserInfo Request; or use a duplicate of the OpenID Connect UserInfo request as a scope validation request in conjunction with the OpenID Connect UserInfo request

-3. OAuth Scope macro, set to External, you can leave the Scopes Request as None and only define the OpenID Connect UserInfo Request
+In the OAuth Scope macro it appears as though BIGIP doesn't actually do any comparison of the subject back against a prior ID token subject; hence no further issue with comparison of escaped and non-escaped strings.

 Basically looks like this,